 Interrupt Constant Aging

-It does not matter, that we live in another era.
+It does not matter that we live in another era.
 Information for survival is in our genes, coded in our DNA.

-What it Signals to You?
+What does it Signal to You?

 Be Younger and Clever

-Just you need to make up your mind.
+You need to make up your mind.
 Of course, if your job is not in the office, it is another deal.
 If you move a lot during your career, performing tasks, you are okay.